 The Company does not own or operate manufacturing facilities for the production of Gimoti, nor does it plan to develop its own manufacturing operations in the foreseeable future.
-The Company depends on third-party contract manufactures for all of its required raw materials, drug substance and finished product for its commercial manufacturing.
-The Company has agreements with Cosma S.p.A. to supply metoclopramide for the manufacture of Gimoti, and with Thermo Fisher Scientific Inc., through its subsidiary Patheon UK Limited, for the manufacturing of Gimoti.
+The Company depends on third-party contract manufacturers for all of its required raw materials, drug substance and finished product for its commercial manufacturing.
+The Company has agreements with Cosma S.p.A. to supply metoclopramide for the manufacture of Gimoti, and with Thermo Fisher Scientific Inc., through its subsidiary Patheon

+UK Limited, for the manufacturing of Gimoti.
 The Company currently utilizes third-party consultants, which it engages on an as-needed, hourly basis, to manage the manufacturing contractors.

-Subsequent to FDA approval, the Company began manufacturing Gimoti for commercialization and began capitalizing inventory at that time.
-The Company's inventory consisted of approximately \$169,000 of raw materials at June 30, 2022 and \$150,000 at December 31, 2021, and approximately \$100,000 and \$35,000 of finished goods inventory at June 30, 2022 and December 31, 2021, respectively.
+The Company's inventory consisted of approximately \$355,000 and \$239,000 of raw materials at June 30, 2023 and December 31, 2022, and approximately \$159,000 and \$50,000 of finished goods inventory at June 30, 2023 and December 31, 2022, respectively.
 Inventories are stated at the lower of cost (first-in first-out basis) or net realizable value.
-Inventory at December 31, 2021 was written down by \$30,000 due to establishing a reserve for obsoletion.
-The new cost basis and its value is not to be subsequently increased based upon changes in underlying facts and circumstances.
 The Company's raw materials inventory is held at its third-party suppliers and its work-in-process and finished goods inventory is held at its manufacturer and at Eversana.
 The Company records such inventory as consigned inventory.